sagar-arora80/day_1/README.md

-# Engineer Portfolio & Admin Dashboard
+# Product Manager - Portfolio & Admin Dashboard

-A modern, dynamic personal portfolio website built for software engineers.
+A modern, dynamic personal portfolio website built for Product Managers.
 This project features a high-performance frontend with a "premium dark" aesthetic and a fully functional Admin Dashboard for managing content without touching code.

 ## 🚀 Features